agasvina/LearningBasic/readme.txt

-This is dedicated for learning basic principle of java language.
+This is dedicated for learning the basic principle of algorithm..